Reisclef/BrowserWordReplace/README.md

-#BrowserTextReplace
+# BrowserTextReplace

-For anyone who wants a lighter kind of newsreading
+For anyone who wants a lighter kind of newsreading.

-##Origins
+## Origins

 I was originally inspired to create this by Last Week Tonight's [Drumpfinator](https://chrome.google.com/webstore/detail/drumpfinator/hcimhbfpiofdihhdnofbdlhjcmjopilp)